 He continued the education reforms he began as Chair of the Senate Education Committee, tackling the problems of failing schools and giving parents more choices for their children.
 In 2019, he led the charge to pass the most comprehensive school finance reform in 40 years.
 He also passed legislation that increased teacher pay statewide, all while compressing school property taxes for millions of Texans.

 Lt.
 Governor Patrick is an outspoken supporter of law enforcement and, among other things, initiated a program that ensures that every police officer on patrol in Texas has a bullet proof vest that is capable of withstanding a high caliber rifle shot.

 Lt.
-Governor Patrick passed the sonogram bill and has championed numerous other measures to support and protect every life in Texas.
+Governor Patrick passed the sonogram bill which has saved thousands of lives and has championed numerous other measures to support and protect every life in Texas.

 Lt.
-Governor Patrick has been married to his wife Jan, a former schoolteacher, for 43 years.
-They are the proud parents of son Ryan and daughter Shane, and the grandparents to six grandchildren.
+Governor Patrick has been married to his wife Jan, a former schoolteacher, for 45 years.
+He and Jan have two children, Ryan and Shane and six grandchildren.